Dispute resolution - first tier tribunal

 Landlords also have a legal duty to provide new tenants with a tenant information pack (revised December 2016) for any short assured or assured tenancy.
 This would apply to most tenancies which began before 1 December 2017.

-Tenancies which began on or after 1 December 2017 will be private residential tenancies.
+Tenancies which began on or after 1 December 2017 are private residential tenancies.
 These do not require a tenant information pack.
 Instead, a landlord has a legal duty to provide new tenants with either the private residential tenancy model agreement: easy read notes for tenants or the Private residential tenancy statutory terms: supporting notes, depending on what tenancy agreement they have used.
 More information on private residential tenancies can be found in our guides for landlords and tenants: